It was a weekend of firsts in Austin, Texas for the NTT IndyCar Series.

 After qualifying an impressive fourth in only his third series start, Herta ran up front all afternoon, and through the luck of a late caution and a mechanical failure for leader Will Power, the young driver found himself leading the pack to the green flag in the race’s only restart with 11 laps to go.

-Herta would not relinquish his lead, and took the checkered flag to become the youngest winner in IndyCar Series history at 18 years, 11 months, and 25 days.
+Herta then maintained his lead through the checkered flag to become the youngest winner in IndyCar Series history at 18 years, 11 months, and 25 days.
 The previous record was set by Graham Rahal in the 2008 Grand Prix of St. Petersburg, when Rahal was 19 years, three months and 2 days old.

 “We were not expecting that,” Herta, who turns 19 on Saturday, told NBC Sports.
 “I think we were going to get a podium.
 We had the pace for that, but holy crap, man.
 I am worn out!”